Samuel Blais scores twice in his first game with the Rocket - Dose.ca

 The young keeper was rather busy, with 38 shots directed at him, four of which went wide.

-However, this was only the second game in which Fowler had conceded more than two goals in his last nine starts, since the October 22 game against the Belleville Senators, when he allowed 6 goals on 24 shots.
+However, this was only the second game in which Fowler had conceded more than two goals to the opposition in his last nine starts, since the October 22 game against the Belleville Senators when he allowed 6 goals on 24 shots.

-Since the start of the season, the Habs prospect has been performing well in front of the Rocket net, with excellent statistics prior to tonight's game, including a 2.06 goals-against-average and a 0.920 save percentage.
+Since the start of the season, the Habs prospect has performed well in front of the Rocket net, with a record of eight wins, including three shutouts, and four losses, as well as a goals-against-average of 2.25 and save percentage of 0.915.

-Alex Belzile also had a strong game on forward, scoring twice in the win.
+Alex Belzile also had a good game up front, scoring twice in his team's victory.

 Belzile makes it 3-1 on the powerplay!